-Gather your #4 coupling, cutting off the smooth side and throwing it away.
-You will only be using the threaded side.
-(This will serve as the actual drain opening that attaches to the bottom of your pond)
+Find your #3 coupling, cut off the smooth side and throw it away.
+You will only be using the threaded side (This will serve as the actual drain opening that attaches to the bottom of your pond).

-Gather your #5 coupling along with the #4
+Gather both your #4 coupling along with the #3.

-Screw them together tightly, sandwiching the pond in-between them (with #4 will being on the outside of the pond and #3 on the inside) The tighter you get them, the better seal you’ll get, and you may not need the silicone to seal the drain later.
+Place the #4 coupling on the outside of the pond and the #3 coupling on the inside, (sandwiching the pond in-between them), screw both couplings together tightly.
+The tighter you get them, the better seal you’ll get, and you may not need the silicone to seal the drain later.

 Glue together your drain shut-off valve (#2) to your pvc pipe (#5)

-I added another 1ft long pvc pipe with a coupling on the end
+I attached another 1ft long pvc pipe with a coupling on the end.

-I then set the valve box on top of the drain shut-off valve
+Next, set the valve box on top of the drain shut-off valve.

 Your drain hole should look like this